 Reciprocal social interaction

 Whether through gestural or linguistic imitation, or understanding the nature of friendships, reciprocity seems a natural part of human social development.
 However, when there is a disruption in development (either through a developmental disorder such as autism, or child maltreatment) then this important social ability can be studies and possibly treated.
 Contact Dr Thusha Rajendran for more information.

 Social learning and cultural transmission

 Current research projects are broadly focused around the 'who', the 'what', the 'when' and the 'how' of social learning.
-One particular research stream has fociused on the phenomenon of 'over-imitation', that is, copying another individual to the extent that task efficiency is actually reduced.
+One particular research stream has focused on the phenomenon of 'over-imitation', that is, copying another individual to the extent that task efficiency is actually reduced.
 Under what circumstances does this phenomenon occur?
-More recent research collaborations are exploring prosociality in young children and capuchin monkeys.
+More recent research collaborations are exploring presociality in young children and capuchin monkeys.
 Contact Dr Nicola McGuigan for more information.

 Perception of visual texture